 The trip to the northern side of the summit requires that you descend a small section of rock via a chain and then climb up a (usually) wet section, but it’s nothing as wild as what you just came up.

-When you make it to the other side, it is also possible to get up onto the highest rock, but it will require a small jump and some faith in your shoes’ grip strength.
+When you reach the other side, it is also possible to climb onto the highest rock, but it will require a small jump and some faith in your shoes’ grip strength.

 brazil-rio-de-janeiro-pedra-da-gavea-summit-2